LuizSteola/LuizSteola/README.md

 ### Hello 👋
-I am a Chemical Engineer looking for opportunities to work as a developer
+I am a Chemical Engineer looking for opportunities

 - 🔭 Working on some mobile apps in no-code plataforms and starting its migration to Dart/Flutter
 - 🌱 Learning Dart/Flutter and fundamentals of HTML/CSS